nhost/demo-intranet/PROJECT_INDEX.md

 - **Session**: 15min access tokens, 30-day refresh tokens
 - **Sign Up**: Enabled with email verification

+## Permission System

+### JWT Claims Structure
+The application uses JWT claims for role-based access control:
+- `x-hasura-department-member`: JSON string containing department IDs where user is a member
+- `x-hasura-department-manager`: JSON string containing department IDs where user is a manager
+- Format: `"{\"id1\",\"id2\",\"id3\"}"` - parsed to extract individual department IDs

+### Department Permissions
+- **Members**: Can view department information and member lists
+- **Managers**: Can view and edit department information (name, description, budget)
+- **Access Control**: Users can only see departments where they have member or manager roles

 ## Notes for Developers

 1. **Always update this index** when creating new components or major structural changes